PaoJiao/synergy-wiki/User-Guide.md

 Synergy lets you easily share your mouse and keyboard between multiple computers on your desk, and it’s Free and Open Source.
 Just move your mouse off the edge of one computer’s screen on to another.
 You can even share all of your clipboards.
 All you need is a network connection.
 Synergy is cross-platform (works on Windows, Mac OS X and Linux).

 This user guide is useful for setting up Synergy.
-For answers to common problems, please see the [[Synergy FAQ]].
+For answers to common problems, please see the [[User FAQ]].
 This user guide is written for Synergy version 1.4 – please upgrade if you are using an older version (like 1.3).
 To ﬁnd your version, click the "Help" menu, and select "About" or "About Synergy".

 More information and download links can be found at [the Synergy website](http://synergy-project.org).